Experiencing Bluetooth® issues with Go Direct® sensors on Chromebooks? Get help here.

 1. Connect the included photogate cable to the Interface port on the projectile launcher.

-2. Connect the projectile launcher to the interface (LabQuest 2, LabQuest Stream, or LabQuest Mini).
+2. Connect the projectile launcher to the interface (LabQuest 2 or newer, LabQuest Stream, or LabQuest Mini).

 3. Connect the interface to your computing device.